gilcarmel/vehicle-tracking/README.md

 * extract_features() extracts all features from an image, using color_hist(), bin_spatial(), and get_hog_features()
 * is_car() uses the trained SVM to infer whether a 64x64 image contains a car

 The feature extraction code is identical for both training and inference.
-Since my initial stab achieved over 98% test accuracy, I didn't experiment too much with extraction parameters for either HOG or color features:
+Since my initial stab achieved 98% test accuracy, I didn't experiment too much with extraction parameters for either HOG or color features:
 * HOG on all HSV channels, 8x8 cells, 2x2 blocks
 * Spatial binning of HSV to 16x16 squares
 * Histogram of HSV to 16 bins

 As usual, the choice of data had a major impact on detection quality.
 After initially getting middling results , I tried training the classifier with much more data extracted from Udacity's open source repository, but I found that accuracy decreased because the data is so diverse, it was hard to tune a classifier that generalized well.
 I then tried the opposite approach - limiting the training data to only GTI data (excluding KITTI), after noticing that the GTI examples are most similar to the project video.
+In this very restricted scenario, training data that is more homogenous proved better for the task.

 ###Sliding Window Search

-I search the lower half of the image using three different window sizes.
+I search the lower half of the image using two different window sizes.
 I created a small interactive UI to cycle through my test images and tweak the parameters (window size, overlap) for each tier.

 Overlapping search windows: